-We have more information about talking to children and teenagers when an adult has cancer in our booklet Talking to children and teenagers when an adult has cancer (see page 130).
+We have more information about talking to children and teenagers when an adult has cancer in our booklet Talking to children and teenagers when an adult has cancer (see page 140).
+We also have a video on our website about talking to children.